Habtamu-ai/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 # Overview
-The main purpose
+The main purpose thiupdate PlanMyTrip app and to take it to the possible next level.
-Jack loves the PlanMyTrip app.
-Beta testers love it too.
-And, as with any new product, they’ve recommended a few changes to take the app to the next level.
-Specifically, they recommend adding the weather description to the weather data you’ve already retrieved in this module.
-Then, you'll have the beta testers use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, you will create a travel route between the four cities as well as a marker layer map.
+First, we add weather descriptin to the weather data  we retrived by using lattitude and longtuide coardinates.
+Secon, we prompt input statment to use a beta tester to fillter weather preferences.Third, using weather preference information we identify potential tourist destinationss and nearby hotels.
+Finally, we create a travel route between selected tour cities and we also create a marker layer map using the Google Maps Directions API.